 Follow these 4 tips to help you choose a paint color:

 - Begin with an idea as opposed to picking a color.
 Depending on the room you are painting, take stock of the decorating elements in that space you love; what colors do you see?
-This step helps you to understand if you want a warm or cool undertone.
+This step helps you understand whether you want a warm or cool undertone.

 - Narrow down the paint options to three choices.
 Compare those three choices in each room you plan to use the paint color.

-Live with your three choices for a few days to ensure you pick the wall color you love and that works in your home.
-As color has a powerful and direct physical effect on how you feel in your home, I can help guide you in the process if you feel unsure about your choice.
-Schedule your color consultation by calling 610-955-8202 or emailing; let’s pick your perfect paint color!
+Live with your three choices for a few days to ensure you pick the wall color you love that works in your home.
+As color has a powerful and direct physical effect on how you feel in your home, I can help guide you if you need help with your choice.
+Schedule your color consultation by calling 610-955-8202; let’s pick your perfect paint color!
 Next, we will focus on what happens after picking a paint color.

 By Debbie Correale, Redesign Right, LLC.
 Stay connected on Facebook, Instagram, Pinterest, Houzz, and LinkedIn.
 Feature photo licensed from Shutterstock.